-Vocabulary: il fî (son), proviodi (to provide), il vueli (oil), la ulive (olive), masanâ (to crush, to grind), fâ lusôr (to give off light), il cjandelîr (lampstand, menorah), ardi (to burn), sistemâ (to set, to place), la cunvigne (meeting, congregation), par difûr di (outside of), il vêl (veil), colâ jù (to hang down), par denant di (before, in front of), la testemoneance (testimony), di sere (in the evening), la buinore (morning), un ordin (order, command), eterni (eternal, everlasting), la gjenerazion (generation).
+Vocabulary: il fî (son), proviodi (to provide), il vueli (oil), la ulive (olive), masanâ (to crush, to grind), fâ lusôr (to give off light), il cjandelîr (lampstand), ardi (to burn), sistemâ (to set, to place), la cunvigne (convocation), par difûr di (outside of), il vêl (veil), colâ jù (to hang down), par denant di (before, in front of), la testemoneance (testimony), di sere (in the evening), la buinore (morning), un ordin (order, command), eterni (eternal, everlasting), la gjenerazion (generation).

 Verse 20: Vueli di ulivis masanadis: oil of crushed olives.
-Par che al sedi un cjandelîr che al art simpri: such that it may be a menorah (lampstand) that always burns.
+Par che al sedi un cjandelîr che al art simpri: so that it may be a lampstand that always burns.
 Al art is the masculine, third-person singular of the present tense of ardi.

-Verse 21: Te tende de cunvigne: in the congregation tent; in the meeting tent.
+Verse 21: Te tende de cunvigne: in the tent of the convocation.
 Par difûr dal vêl che al cole jù par denant de testemoneance: outside the veil that hangs down before the testimony.
 Par che al ardi: in order that it burn.
 Di sere fintremai a buinore: from evening to morning.

 par che al ardi